 “Network Upgrades” shall mean modifications or additions to transmission-related facilities that are integrated with and support the Company Electric System for the general benefit of all users of the Company Electric System.

+“Notice to Proceed with Interconnection” shall have the meaning given to such term in Section 2.

 “Open Access Transmission Tariff” or “OATT” shall mean the FERC-approved open access transmission tariff, as it may be amended from time to time, under which transmission service is provided over the Company Electric System.

 “Operator” shall mean   Name of Company   , and its successors and permitted assigns.